 Production in an EU country:

 - Contract manufacturing and subsequent delivery to the recipient: normal delivery

-- Deliveries from the production site can be submitted to national VAT (domestic delivery) or intra-Community supplies.
+- Deliveries from the production site can be subject to national VAT (domestic delivery) or intra-Community supplies.

 - Some countries issue local VAT numbers for local transactions (e.g. if there are special rules for the construction industry), but intra-Community purchases require an international VAT number